adael/adawiki/README.markdown

-Adawiki puts a wiki system into one file that does not require any configuration.

 # Installation:

+Adawiki is a single file wiki system that doesn't require any configuration.

 * clone proyect into a webroot folder
 * use your browser to acces that folder.